 4. Ideal heat press settings for iron-on that lasts

 A big part of making sure the iron-on lasts is proper application.
-The testing process of these heat products includes multiple trials to find optimal time and temperature settings for the Cricut EasyPress family of products.
+The testing process of these heat products includes multiple trials to find the optimal time and temperature settings for the Cricut EasyPress family of products.
 Once determined, the settings get added to the Cricut Heat Guide and Cricut Heat App.
 Like with Cricut machines, Cricut heat presses are tested with Cricut materials — they’re specifically made to work together.

 5. Attention to safety and compliance

 Cricut is committed to safe and ethical operations and follows all applicable regulations for manufacturing operations —especially when it comes to safety and compliance of our products.
-While certain chemicals and additives are commonplace in the manufacturing process of certain materials, Cricut takes appropriate precautions and measures to ensure its manufacturing staff are safe and that ultimately that our Cricut products are safe for their intended use.
+While certain chemicals and additives are commonplace in the manufacturing process of certain materials, Cricut takes appropriate precautions and measures to ensure its manufacturing staff are safe and that ultimately, our Cricut products are safe for their intended use.
 Not all materials are equal — we caution you to be mindful in selecting materials you use because non-Cricut materials may include harmful chemicals or additives like unnecessary leads, phthalates, or cadmium.

 Manufacturing operations at Cricut include risk management and compliance at its core.
 We undertake various measures to limit unnecessary exposure to chemicals and additives, guarding where we can against health hazards.
-You can learn more about these efforts by consulting applicable Safety Instructions included with our products or by visiting Safety Compliance.
+You can learn more about these efforts by consulting applicable Safety Instructions included with our products or by visiting cricut.com/safety.

 6. Constant innovation and an ever-growing product list

 Cricut offers a wide selection for making that doesn’t just include vinyl and iron-on.
-From printable sticker paper and acetate to leather and wood to aluminum sheets and cardstock, you can find plenty to work with online at Cricut.com.
+From printable sticker paper and acetate to leather and wood to aluminium sheets and cardstock, you can find plenty to work with online at Cricut.com.
 Cricut Access members also get discounts on purchases made through Cricut.com, as well as other exclusive offers and promotions.

-From solid colors to textures and patterns, new materials are in development year-round at Cricut.
+From solid colours to textures and patterns, new materials are in development year-round at Cricut.
 Our ever-expanding, innovative collection of materials is designed to meet the needs of every maker at every level and with every interest.
 We keep track of trends in our community as well as in relevant industries, like crafting, fashion, interior design, automotive, and other general social trends.